playcanvas/developer.playcanvas.com/content/en/user-manual/graphics/lighting/shadows.md

 Number of cascades represents the number of view frustum subdivisions, and can be 1, 2, 3 or 4.
 The default value of 1 represents a single shadow map.

+A screenshot showing a single shadow cascade.
+![One cascade][7]

+A screenshot showing four shadow cascades.
+![Four cascades][8]

 ### Distribution of cascades

 The distribution of subdivision of the camera frustum for individual shadow cascades.
 A value in the range of 0 to 1 can be specified.
 Value of 0 represents a linear distribution, value of 1 represents a logarithmic distribution.
-Larger value increases the resolution of the shadows in the near distance.
+Visually, a higher value distributes more shadow map resolution to foreground objects, while lower value distributes it to more distant objects.

 ## Tuning Shadows